Hot Tub Holidays

 End of month = High demand

 Lower demand for the first part of the month.
-The Christmas period and especially New Year are times when many want to holiday in a lodge or cottage – if you’re wanting to book a holiday let over these dates, then it is recommended to book early.
+The Christmas period and especially New Year are times when many want to spend the holidays in a lodge or cottage – if you’re wanting to book a holiday let over the Christmas and New Years’ period, then it is recommended to book early.